hilbix/mcfriend/README.md

 To use the bot you need following:

-- An unaltered vanilla Minecraft Server Java Edition
+- An unaltered Vanilla Minecraft Server Java Edition
   - See Mojang.
   - Perhaps this works with altered Minecraft Servers, too, as only Vanilla compatibility is required
 - A datapack which must be installed on the Minecracft Server